Plychess

 Can a king capture en passant?

-No, en passant only applies to pawn capturing pawn.
+No, en passant only applies to a pawn capturing another pawn.
+Kings and other pieces cannot use this rule.

 Is en passant mandatory?